 Who Is Mark David Chapman?

-Born in Texas in 1955, Mark David Chapman endured a troubled childhood before becoming a born-again Christian.
+Mark David Chapman endured a troubled childhood before becoming a born-again Christian.
 He shot and killed John Lennon outside of the iconic musician's Manhattan apartment building on December 8, 1980, claiming he did so because of the ex-Beatle's immense fame.
 Sentenced to 20 years to life in prison, Chapman has since been denied parole multiple times.

-Mark David Chapman was born on May 10, 1955, in Fort Worth, Texas, to a U.S. Air Force sergeant and a nurse.
+Chapman was born on May 10, 1955, in Fort Worth, Texas, to a U.S. Air Force sergeant and a nurse.
 Following a troubled childhood and early experimentation with drug use, he became a born-again Christian at age 16.

 After moving to Hawaii in 1977, Chapman attempted to commit suicide.
 He later found work as a security guard, and in 1979 he married a travel agent named Gloria Abe.

 Killing John Lennon